Color organ: History of the concept

 The 1939 London Daily Mail Ideal Home Exhibition featured a "72-way Light Console and Compton Organ for Colour Music", as well as a 70 feet, 230 kW "Kaleidakon" tower.

 From 1935 to 1977, Charles Dockum built a series of Mobilcolor Projectors, his versions of silent color organs.

 In the late 1940s, Oskar Fischinger created the Lumigraph that produced imagery by pressing objects/hands into a rubberized screen that would protrude into colored light.
-The imagery of this device was manually generated, and was performed with various accompanying music.
+The imagery of this device was manually generated and accompanied by various musical pieces.
 It required two people to operate: one to make changes to colors, the other to manipulate the screen.
-Fischinger performed the Lumigraph in Los Angeles and San Francisco in the late 1940s through early 1950s.
+Fischinger performed the Lumigraph in Los Angeles and San Francisco in the late 1940s through the early 1950s.
 The Lumigraph was licensed by the producers of the 1964 sci-fi film, The Time Travelers.
-The Lumigraph does not have a keyboard, and does not generate music.
+The Lumigraph does not have a keyboard and does not generate music.

 In 2000, Jack Ox and David Britton created "The Virtual Color Organ".
-The 21st Century Virtual Reality Color Organ is a computational system for translating musical compositions into visual performance.
-It uses supercomputing power to produce 3D visual images and sound from Musical Instrument Digital Interface (MIDI) files and can play a variety of compositions.
+The 21st Century Virtual Reality Color Organ is a computational system that translates musical compositions into visual performances.
+It uses supercomputing power to produce 3D visual images and sound from Musical Instrument Digital Interface (MIDI) files, enabling it to play a diverse range of compositions.
 Performances take place in interactive, immersive, virtual reality environments such as the Cave Automatic Virtual Environment (CAVE), VisionDome, or Immersadesk.
 Because it is a 3D immersive world, the Color Organ is also a place—that is, a performance space.